 How Is El Grito Celebrated Today?

-El Grito, in short, is the lively celebrations of Mexico’s Independence Day.
+El Grito, in short, is the lively celebration of Mexico’s Independence Day.
 The actual independence day is September 16th, but the celebrations and El Grito starts out the night before.
-The main square in Mexico City, Zocalo, is jam packed with thousands of people waving Mexican flags and filling the air with the sound of whistles and rattles.
+The main square in Mexico City, Zocalo, is jam-packed with thousands of people waving Mexican flags and filling the air with the sound of whistles and rattles.

 The crowd goes silent as the clock strikes eleven.
 The president of Mexico steps out on the National Palace balcony, overlooking the crowd in Zocalo, as the clock makes its last strike.
 Here he rings the old historic liberty bell once used by Father Hidalgo.
 He then proceeds to give El Grito de Dolores (The Cry of Dolores) where he shouts “Viva Mexico”,”Viva la Independencia” with the crowd echoing back.